All Chapters

 Braess's paradox is not just a mathematical curiosity.
 It's a genuine policy problem.
 And there are really only three solutions:

 1. Remove the road.
 This is what Seoul did.
 If you can identify a Braess edge—one whose existence makes the equilibrium worse—you can improve everyone's life by closing it.
 Of course, identifying which road is the problem requires knowing the full network structure, costs, and demand.
 This is not easy.
+In a city like Los Angeles, with thousands of road segments and millions of drivers, finding the Braess edges is a computational challenge that researchers are still working on.

 2. Charge a toll.
 Congestion pricing forces drivers to internalize the cost they impose on others.
 If the shortcut costs enough, some drivers will avoid it, and the equilibrium can shift back to the efficient outcome.
 London's congestion charge, Singapore's ERP system, and Stockholm's toll ring are all real-world implementations of this idea—nudging the Nash equilibrium closer to the social optimum.
+The math is elegant: the optimal toll on each edge equals the marginal externality—the extra delay one driver imposes on everyone else by using that edge.
+This is the Pigouvian tax, transplanted from economics into graph theory.

 3. Centralize routing.
 If a central planner controls all drivers (as Waze and Google Maps increasingly do), they can route traffic optimally.
 But this requires trust, compliance, and giving up individual agency—something humans are famously reluctant to do.
+And there's an irony here: if Waze routes everyone optimally and you know the routes are optimal, you have no incentive to deviate, which means selfish behavior and central planning converge.
+But if the algorithm makes even small errors, selfish deviators can unravel the whole scheme.

 Ellenberg's great theme in How Not to Be Wrong is that mathematics forces us to confront uncomfortable truths about how the world works.
 Braess's paradox is one of the most uncomfortable: the world is not always improved by giving people more options.
 Sometimes the generous, obvious, well-intentioned intervention—a new road, a new link, a new shortcut—makes everything worse.
 And the reason it makes everything worse is precisely because each individual is acting rationally.